 Plato, as his character Socrates, now argues for an eternal form of the Good over the world of many temporary beings and desires.
 Socrates argues that first they must construct the ideal or just city, and this will show how the ideal or just individual should be.
 Essentially, the just city is a threefold caste system, identical in many ways to the Hindu caste system of India.
 There are many similarities between metaphors and teachings of the Republic and Indian thought.
 While originally I believed that this was due to an Indian influence on ancient Greece, it is likelier that the cosmology and thought of Egypt and Persia, the interconnectedness of ancient cultures and the similarity of ancient cosmology are responsible.

 Socrates first asks us to imagine a city ruled by desire, but devoid of courage or wisdom.
 Clearly, this would not be a just place, and everyone would grab for themselves and the city would fall to destruction.
 Socrates adds the police (also translated as ‘guardians’, but because the Greek word for city is polis, these guardians are quite literally the ‘police’).
 The police must keep their own desires in check, and be courageous.
 However, mere courage is not enough for the just ruling of a city.
-Lastly, Socrates adds the philosophers (also intellectuals and scientists), to provide the wisdom to lead the police, who keep the common people safe from outsiders as well as themselves.
+Lastly, Socrates adds the philosophers (the equivalent of priests, intellectuals and scientists), to provide the wisdom to lead the police, who keep the common people safe from outsiders as well as themselves.

 This threefold division corresponds to the physical human being and the cosmic being.
 The head is fire as an element, reason, thought and consciousness in the individual, and the ruling philosopher kings in the city.
 The heart or chest is air as an element, spirit, breath and courage in the individual, and the police or guardians in the city.
 The hands and stomach is earth as an element, desire, craving and thirst in the individual, and workers, farmers and craftspeople in the city.
 The individual, city and cosmos form a continuum, a set of Russian dolls.
 Notice that authority and the good come from above, evil and chaos to be ordered from below.
 Socrates also frames this in terms of the individual person.
 If one was thirsty for water, but one would lose honor or be poisoned by drinking, one’s courage or wisdom would be right to keep the desire in check.
 Similarly, if one wanted to go to war to gain honor, but it was unwise, one’s wisdom would be right in keeping one’s courage in check.
 Just as the head tells the heart and lungs what to do, and these regulate the rest of the body, in the good individual wisdom and reason rule over courage and spirit, which regulates desire and hunger.